dakehero/MineSweeper/README.md

 # MineSweeper
-A simple game of MineSweeper which is developed by Java Swing
+A simple game of MineSweeper